 Intangible assets with finite lives are tested for impairment when there is an indication that an asset may be impaired.
 Intangible assets with indefinite useful lives and intangible assets not yet available for use are tested for impairment annually, irrespective of whether there is any indication that they may be impaired.
-Intangible assets are tested for impairment by comparing their carrying amounts with their recoverable amounts (see note 4(t)).
+Intangible assets are tested for impairment by comparing their carrying amounts with their recoverable amounts.